-- [para 53] The Public Body states that if the Third Party's banking information is disclosed into the public domain, financial harm could result. - [para 54] The Third Party states that disclosure of his personal information will unfairly expose him to assumptions regarding his lifestyle and spending habits and thereby impair his ability to seek gainful employment in markets where that information is disclosed. - [para 55] The Applicant states that much of the information that the Third Party argues is potentially harmful has already been disclosed into the public domain.
-The Applicant states that there has been a significant amount of information already published by the Auditor General as well as extensive media reporting. - [para 56] In Order 2001-020, the former Commissioner held that the focus under section 17(5)(e) is unfair harm to a third party. - [para 57] I do not find that a disclosure of the remaining Third Party personal information would expose the Third Party to financial or other harm.
-Although the Third Party's personal cheques within records 5, 6, 11, 12, 16, 17 and 19-22 contained banking information, I have already found that these personal cheques are non-responsive to the access request.
-The Third Party states that disclosure of the records would unfairly expose him to assumptions regarding his lifestyle and spending habits and therefore impair his ability to seek gainful employment.
+[para 53] The Public Body states that it accepts the Third Party's concerns under section 17(5)(e) as reasonable.

+- [para 54] The Applicant states that much of the information the Third Party argues is potentially harmful is already in the public domain.
+The Applicant states that there has been a significant amount of information already published by the Auditor General as well as extensive media reporting. - [para 55] In Order 2001-020, the former Commissioner held that the focus under section 17(5)(e) is unfair harm to a third party. - [para 56] I do not find that a disclosure of the Third Party personal information would expose the Third Party to financial or other harm.
 I find that there is insufficient evidence before me that a disclosure of that information would result in the harm the Third Party alleges.
 I do not find that section 17(5)(e) is a relevant circumstance regarding that information.
+I also reviewed the Applicant's access request to determine if it specifically excluded information regarding the Third Party's repayment of expenses.
+I find that the access request did not exclude this information.